 Incorrect, the preposition 'de' is missing before the infinitive.

-Incorrect in this context because 'después' with conjugated verb indicates a habitual subsequent action, and here an immediately subsequent action with infinitive is intended.
+Incorrect in this context because 'después' with a conjugated verb indicates a habitual subsequent action, while here an immediately subsequent action with infinitive is intended.

 4.

-Incorrect reflexive expression; the correct reflexive pronoun is missing for the personal action: it should be 'lavarme'.
+Incorrect as a reflexive expression; the correct reflexive pronoun is missing for this personal action: it should be 'lavarme'.

-Incorrect, 'antes de' must be followed by infinitive without separated pronoun; the pronoun must be attached to the infinitive: 'antes de lavarme'.
+Incorrect, 'antes de' must be followed by an infinitive without a separate pronoun; the pronoun should be attached to the infinitive: 'antes de lavarme'.

 Understanding Temporal Expressions in Spanish: "Antes", "Antes de", "Después", "Después de", and "Cuando"